canjs/canjs/guides/getting-started-tutorial/routing.md

 Get the code for: [chapter 9](https://github.com/bitovi/canjs/blob/guides-overhaul/guides/examples/PlaceMyOrder/ch-9_canjs-getting-started.zip?raw=true) - (*This is the completed application*).
 - - -

-As mentioned earlier, each property you define on an [Application State](AppState.html) object will serialize to a route by default when you bind that Application State with [can.route](../docs/can.route.html), using `can.route.map()`.
-In our current Application State, that means we will have default routes for:
+As mentioned earlier, each property you define on an [AppState](AppState.html) object will serialize to a route by default when you bind that AppState object with [can.route](../docs/can.route.html), using `can.route.map()`.
+In our current AppState, that means we will have default routes for:

 - restaurant
 - menus, and
 - confirmation

-What if we don't want one of our Application State's properties to serialize to a route?
+What if we don't want one of our AppState's properties to serialize to a route?
 What if you want to change the way the value of the attribute is serialized?
 This is where the `serialize` attribute of a property declared by the `define` plugin comes into play.